officelearn/azure-docs.sv-se/articles/iot-dps/how-to-manage-dps-with-cli.md

 ---
-title: Hur du använder Azure CLI och IoT-tillägget för att hantera IoT Hub Device Provisioning-tjänsten | Microsoft Docs
+title: Manage IoT Hub Device Provisioning Service using Azure CLI & IoT extension
-description: Lär dig hur du använder Azure CLI och IoT-tillägget för att hantera IoT Hub Device Provisioning-tjänsten
+description: Learn how to use Azure CLI and the IoT extension to manage the IoT Hub Device Provisioning Service
 author: chrissie926
 ms.author: menchi
 ms.date: 01/17/2018
 ms.topic: conceptual
 ms.service: iot-dps
 services: iot-dps
-manager: briz
-ms.openlocfilehash: 59d2277bd99fac1e8357c1b0d7336ca7451bf8dc
+ms.openlocfilehash: 0e276ca32d7cd02f9668b33b3729757404b13b00
-ms.sourcegitcommit: d4dfbc34a1f03488e1b7bc5e711a11b72c717ada
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: sv-SE
-ms.lasthandoff: 06/13/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "62122885"
+ms.locfileid: "74229745"
 ---
-# <a name="how-to-use-azure-cli-and-the-iot-extension-to-manage-the-iot-hub-device-provisioning-service"></a>Hur du använder Azure CLI och IoT-tillägget för att hantera IoT Hub Device Provisioning-tjänsten
+# <a name="how-to-use-azure-cli-and-the-iot-extension-to-manage-the-iot-hub-device-provisioning-service"></a>How to use Azure CLI and the IoT extension to manage the IoT Hub Device Provisioning Service

-[Azure CLI](https://docs.microsoft.com/cli/azure?view=azure-cli-latest) är en öppen källkod för flera plattformar kommandoradsverktyget för att hantera Azure-resurser som IoT Edge.
-Azure CLI är tillgänglig på Windows, Linux och MacOS.
-Azure CLI kan du hantera resurser i Azure IoT Hub Device Provisioning service-instanser och länkade hubbar rutan.
+[Azure CLI](https://docs.microsoft.com/cli/azure?view=azure-cli-latest) is an open-source cross platform command-line tool for managing Azure resources such as IoT Edge.
+Azure CLI is available on Windows, Linux, and MacOS.
+Azure CLI enables you to manage Azure IoT Hub resources, Device Provisioning service instances, and linked-hubs out of the box.

-IoT-tillägget får Azure CLI med funktioner som enhetshantering och full IoT Edge-funktion.

-I den här självstudien får slutföra du först konfigurationen av Azure CLI och IoT-tillägget.
-Sedan får du lära dig hur du kör CLI-kommandon för att utföra grundläggande åtgärder för Device Provisioning-tjänsten.
+The IoT extension enriches Azure CLI with features such as device management and full IoT Edge capability.

+In this tutorial, you first complete the steps to setup Azure CLI and the IoT extension.
+Then you learn how to run CLI commands to perform basic Device Provisioning Service operations.

 ## <a name="installation"></a>Installation